 Acceptance and Commitment Therapy (ACT) is a model of therapy that uses mindfulness, acceptance, and behavioural change to help you overcome difficulties, focus less on painful experiences and ultimately lead the life you want.
-The name, Acceptance and Commitment stems from a central part of the model; accept what you cannot control and commit to actions that can improve your life.
+The name, Acceptance and Commitment stem from a central part of the model; accept what you cannot control and commit to actions that can improve your life.

 Often your suffering arises from not being able to accept what you cannot control and not being able to commit to things you value or enrich your life.
-Unlike other therapy models, for example, CBT which focuses on changing your thought processes, ACT helps by teaching what we call psychological flexibility.
+Unlike other therapy models, for example, CBT focuses on changing your thought processes, ACT helps by teaching psychological flexibility.
 Rather than running from complex thoughts or avoiding unpleasant situations, Acceptance and Commitment Therapy helps you notice and accept your thoughts and feelings for what they are without getting overwhelmed by them and enables you to move toward the things in your life you value.

 So what causes my problems?

 According to ACT, psychological inflexibility is at the heart of your suffering.
 This inflexibility stems from how your thoughts hold you back, avoiding things that you dislike, speaking to yourself, dwelling on the past or worrying about the future and missing the present moment and the inability to do what you need to do to live life you want.